Panasonic GX850 vs S1

 Studio photographers will appreciate that the Panasonic S1 (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GX850 and the S1 are recent models that are part of the current product line-up.
 The GX850 replaced the earlier Panasonic GF7, while the S1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GX850 and S1 can be found, respectively, in the Panasonic GX850 Manual (free pdf) or the online Panasonic S1 Manual.

 So how do things add up?
 Is the Panasonic GX850 better than the Panasonic S1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.